Updated: Jun 22

 Money is now tight, physical sales once the backbone of the industry are in terminal decline, and the labels are having to get smarter when making a business case to sign an artist.
 In the start-up world, there is an expression called 'Product Market Fit' which basically means proving demand for your new product or service.

-This concept is increasingly similar for record labels.
+This concept is increasingly similar to record labels.
 Everyone wants to de-risk the investment, which means they are extremely unlikely to sign anyone unless the business is already profitable.
-For artists that means having a fan base who listen, attend gigs and passionately engages.
+For independent artists that means having a fan base who listen, attend gigs and passionately engages.

 So whether you like it or not, nobody is coming and signing you unless you do a lot of hard work first.
 And if you are successful within the new music economy you will inevitably ask: